 By Daniel Snowman, Senior Fellow, IHR

-This is the final in a series of three blog pieces by IHR Senior Fellow, Daniel Snowman, raising provocative issues about how we regard and memorialise what we think of as ‘history’.
-Read the first and second blogs here and here.
+This is the second in a series of three blog pieces by IHR Senior Fellow, Daniel Snowman, raising provocative issues about how we regard and memorialise what we think of as ‘history’.
+These will be published monthly.
+Read the first blog here.

 Why do history books begin at the beginning and end at the end?
 Not all of them, of course.
 Some historians combine straightforward chronology with theme, while others feature the life and times of a particular community or group of people.
 Others, like screenwriters or playwrights, incorporate flashbacks (or flashforwards) into an otherwise chronological narrative.
 But few serious historians dispense entirely with chronology.
 The sequential passage of time gives us a sense of our own place in the wider scheme of things, anchoring us firmly in the otherwise unnavigable waters of past, present, and future.
 If we lose our sense of time, whether through dreams, drugs, or dementia, we become helplessly disoriented.